If you ever see these plates on the road, it’s me.

 “Woke up to the birds chirping outside my window, now the sun is out after 2 weeks of rain.
 This year was the worst year of my life but it’s taught me so many things.
 What I choose to take from it I want to share with all of you…the ones that have seen me at my worst and lifted me up from the darkest place: I know there is something better waiting for us at the end of this life.
 We are destined for certain things & we make choices on others.
 But this isn’t it, something more… awaits us…I know this because my baby’s given me so many signs & because I can feel her spirit around me, specially today.
 This is what keeps us going.
 So just remember that no matter how dark it gets, look for the light…and don’t forget to enjoy the sun after the rain.
 Wishing you all a healthy happy new year.
 Don’t be afraid to love & live passionately.
 We are just visitors here, passing through.
 Love you all 💜💜“

-Much of what I wrote then remains true.
+Much of what I wrote last year remains true.

 We still feel her beautiful spirit around us, because we include her in almost everything that we do.
-Every birthday, holiday & each milestone; she is there guiding us every step of the way.
-We keep her alive in our memory, in our hearts & in every breath we take.
+Every birthday, holiday & each & every milestone; she is there guiding us every step of the way.
+We keep her alive in our memory, in our hearts & in every breath.

 This helps keep us alive, in that way too.

-Not just today or tomorrow, but for the rest of our lives.
+Not just today or tomorrow, but for the rest our lives.
+Time has moved on for everyone else, but for us, she will stay 10 forever.

 How could it possibly get any worse?